topkecleon/telegram-bot-bash/doc/6_reference.md

 ##### promote_chat_member
-`promote_chat_member` promote or denote user right in a chat.
-Bot must be admin an can only promote own rights.
+`promote_chat_member` promote or denote user rights in a chat.
+Bot must be admin and can only promote/denote rights he owns.

 Right are specified as "right:bool" pairs, where right is one of `long` or `short` listed below, followed by `:true` or `:false`.
 Anything but `:true` (e.g. nothing or :xyz) is `:false`.